gatsbyjs/gatsby-ja/docs/docs/why-gatsby-uses-graphql.md

 The JSON transformer plugin has created one node for each product, and inside the node you can select the data you need for that product.

-You can write a query to select each product’s スラッグ like this:
+You can write a query to select each product’s slug like this:

 ```graphql
 {